yzziizzy/EACSMB/DEVELOPMENT.md

 * More features in building generator.
 * Track GPU memory usage as much as possible.
 * Destructors and resource cleanup on just about everything.
+* Fix quad tree to bin items by size

 ## UI
 * Config system